Richard Henderson (biologist)

-Richard Henderson is a British molecular biologist and biophysicist and pioneer in the field of electron microscopy of biological molecules.
+Richard Henderson (born 19 July 1945) is a British molecular biologist and biophysicist and pioneer in the field of electron microscopy of biological molecules.
 Henderson shared the Nobel Prize in Chemistry in 2017 with Jacques Dubochet and Joachim Frank.
 "Thanks to his work, we can look at individual atoms of living nature, thanks to cryo-electron microscopes we can see details without destroying samples, and for this he won the Nobel Prize in Chemistry."

 Education

 Henderson was educated at Newcastleton primary school, Hawick High School and Boroughmuir High School.
 His father was a baker.
 He went on to study Physics at the University of Edinburgh graduating with a BSc degree in Physics, 1st Class honours in 1966.
 He then commenced postgraduate study at Corpus Christi College, Cambridge, and obtained his PhD degree from the University of Cambridge in 1969.